The Origins of 62 Last Names

 Turner also has a couple different origins.
 It might mean "turn hare," or someone who can run faster than a hare.
 It could also mean "one who works with a lathe".

-Thus, it has a few different meanings.
-Like, an English Lewis was the son of a Lowis.
+Lewis comes from many cultures and has a few different meanings.
+An English Lewis was the son of a Lowis.
 Lewis also developed various first names in France and Germany and Normandy and so on.
-Those with the last name Llewellyn, in Welsh, usually becomes Lewis' in English.
-They all came from the Frankish name "Hludwig" which meant "Famous Battle."
+Those with the last name Llewellyn, in Welsh, usually becomes Lewis in English.
+They all came from the Frankish name Hludwig which meant "famous battle."

-It probably stemmed form the Old English word "webbe," which meant "to weave."
+Weber is German for "weaver."
+It probably stemmed form the Old English word webbe, which meant "to weave."

 In English, King obviously means leader, but many people adopted it who weren't rulers, and it was used as a nickname quite often.
 You'll notice, for instance, that the Queen of England is not named Elizabeth Queen.
 But the name became popular among American immigrants from Ireland, and in the 16th century it was also common to give orphans in France the last name Roi, meaning "king."

-But it may also have come from a word meaning "The red-haired one."
-So, if you're a famous red-haried chief, you're all set.
+Rodriguez means "famous chief."
+But it may also have come from a word meaning "red-haired one."
+So, if you're a famous red-haired chief, you're all set.

-It's two Scottish-Gaelic words: "Cam" meaning "Crooked," and "Bell" meaning "Mouth."
+Campbell derives from two Scottish-Gaelic words: cam meaning "crooked" and bell meaning "mouth."
 Shout out to all the crooked mouths out there.

-In this week's episode, John Green examines the origins of 62 surnames.
+In this episode of The List Show, John Green examines the origins of 62 surnames.
 For a transcript, click here.